getfem/getfem/doc/sphinx/source/userdoc/model_nonlinear_elasticity.rst

   \frac{\partial i_j}{\partial E}(C;H) = 2 \frac{\partial i_j}{\partial C}(C;H).

-This property enables us to write the constitutive laws as a function of the Cauchy-Green tensor invariants, espacially for the case of the generalized Blatz-Ko strain energy.
+This property enables us to write the constitutive laws as a function of the Cauchy-Green tensor invariants, especially for the case of the generalized Blatz-Ko strain energy.

 Potential elastic energy and its derivative